playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/image-tracking.md

 **The resolution** should be at least 300x300 pixels.
 High resolution does **not** improve tracking performance and/or reliability.

-**The color** is irrelevant, so for download size optimization, greyscale images are preferred.
+**The color** is irrelevant, so for download size optimization, grayscale images are preferred.

 **Repeating patterns** or too many geometric features will reduce tracking reliability.